-We have now gone over some of the most popular SSIS interview questions and answers for experienced data administrators and developers.
+We have now gone over some of the most popular interview questions and answers for experienced data administrators and developers.
 At this point, you should know what to expect out of the beginning of your job interview, as well as what the more advanced questions should look like.

-Try to elaborate your answers as much as you can.
+Try to elaborate on your answers as much as you can.
 Naturally, there’s a fine line between showing that you’re knowledgeable on the topic, and simply showing off.
 The best way to go about it is to follow-up each answer that you provide with a couple of sentences that would elaborate your point and show that you truly do know what you’re talking about in the SSIS interview questions.

 If you’re confident, show great character and a strong passion to constantly learn, you might not even get asked some of the more advanced SSIS questions!
 Your employers will be so happy with what they see that they won’t even care if you slipped a couple of times and got some things wrong.

 Learning and perfecting your skills with SSIS is a sure way of getting a great career and a solid salary every single month.
 However, since it’s such a popular topic, the competition is fierce - you’ll have to study hard to be able to come on top!

-All in all, if you pay attention to the SSIS interview questions and answers provided in this tutorial, you should already have a great advantage over the people that didn’t bother studying the possible questions that they might receive during the interview.
-You would do well, however, to check additional learning sources – take a course, read related books and articles, consult with professional on online forums… There are plenty of options available to you for learning all about SSIS – all that’s left is for you to use them!
+All in all, if you pay attention to the SSIS interview questions and answers provided in this tutorial, you should already have a great advantage over the people that didn't bother studying the possible questions that they might receive during the interview.
+You would do well, however, to check additional learning sources - take a course, read related books and articles, consult with professionals on online forums… There are plenty of options available to you for learning all about SSIS - all that’s left is for you to use them!

 I hope that this tutorial was useful for you and that the information provided within will help you get that SSIS admin or developer job.
 Don't forget to check out Udemy for all of the SSIS-related courses - all the best!